Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

-When the resume and cover letter are created, and the application is done, the candidate should return the forms in the way that the employer prefers and has specified.
+When the resume and cover letter are created and the application is made, the candidate should return the forms the way the employer prefers and has specified.

 Professional liability insurance of some form is a necessity in the fitness industry.
-It is important to find out if this is something that the organization already provides for their employees and trainers, or if you need to get your own liability insurance
+It is important to find out if this is something that the organization already provides for their employees and trainers or if you need to get your liability insurance.

-It can even be possible for liability insurance to be offered in some form via the certificate that is offered by the certifying organizations.
+It can even be possible for liability insurance to be offered via the certificate offered by the certifying organizations.

-Compensation and benefits is an area you need to know before going into the job.
-To get a general idea, personal trainers make an average of 44 – 75 thousand dollars per year when full-time.
+You need to know compensation and benefits before going into the job.
+To get a general idea, personal trainers make an average of 44 – 75 thousand dollars annually when full-time.

-Some possible benefits for workers will be things like medical insurance, dental insurance, visual insurance, childcare, sick leave, vacation time, continued education, retirement plans, facility memberships, and other similar amenities.
+Some possible benefits for workers include medical insurance, dental insurance, visual insurance, childcare, sick leave, vacation time, continued education, retirement plans, facility memberships, and other similar amenities.

 Work duties and responsibilities are dictated by the owners and general managers of the businesses that employ you and fall within the guidelines of the job.

-Responsibilities and duties vary for each facility and need to include assessment techniques, coaching cues, exercise progressions, program design blueprints or templates, requires attire and uniform, grooming and appearance requirements, scheduled office hours, scheduled floor hours, and scheduled management hours.
+Responsibilities and duties vary for each facility and must include assessment techniques, coaching cues, exercise progressions, program design blueprints or templates, attire and uniform, grooming and appearance requirements, office hours, floor hours, and management hours.

-Marketing and sales guidelines need to be set and known between the employer and employee.
+Marketing and sales guidelines must be established between the employer and employee.

-Sometimes the personal trainer will be marketed by the company they work at, and sometimes a personal trainer will need to work on marketing for themselves.
+Sometimes the personal trainer will be marketed by their company, and sometimes a personal trainer will need to work on marketing for themselves.
 It is dependent on the type of job the personal trainer is pursuing.

 Some gyms allow or require personal trainers to perform floor hours at the beginning, end, or sometime in the middle of their shift at a minimum hourly rate.

-Referral programs are designed and implemented by management oftentimes to further develop new business leads and opportunities for employment.
+Management often designs and implements referral programs to develop new business leads and opportunities for employment.

-The educational offerings can give members an opportunity to learn about specific fitness and health topics.
+The educational offerings can allow members to learn about specific fitness and health topics.

 There are a lot of opportunities for personal growth and development in these fitness facilities.